psema4/wanderers-catalyst/README.md

 ## Style

 * Wanderers: Catalyst is a retro-style mission to find out just what Species 404 is up to.
-* Inspirations: Exerion, Wolfenstein 3D
+* Inspirations: Exerion, Wolfenstein 3D, Battlestar Galactica (2004), Halo

 ## Narrative Background